 A credit union can be a great option as they generally pride themselves on customer relationships.
 And since they are non-profit, member-owned entities, they don’t have a commercial ax to grind.
 For this reason, you may have more luck and in some cases, secure a lower interest rate.

 There are major banks, like Bank of America and Wells Fargo, and there are community banks that are local operations.
-Both offer car loans to consumers, both online and in-person.
+Both offer new and used car loans to consumers, both online and in-person.

-But you may find that the barriers to qualification are a bit more stringent with major banks as they get scores of loan applications and use technology to screen applicants and will issue a rejection without thinking twice.
+But you may find that the barriers to qualification are a bit more stringent with major banks.
+They get scores of loan applications, use technology to screen applicants, and will issue a rejection without thinking twice.